brianium/paratest-selenium/README.md

 -----------------

 To run the tests using ParaTest run the following command:
-`vendor/bin/paratest --phpunit vendor/bin/phpunit --path test/ --functional --bootstrap test/bootstrap.php`
+`vendor/bin/paratest --path test/ --functional --bootstrap test/bootstrap.php`

 To run the tests using phpunit alone run the following command:
 `vendor/bin/phpunit --bootstrap test/bootstrap.php test/`